SkafteNicki/dtu_mlops/pages/faq.md

 * For project days (see which days in the [time plan](timeplan.md)) you will need to agree with your project group that you are working from home.
-* The oral part of the exam takes place on campus.
-EuroTEQ students are exempt from this rule.
-If you have an extremely good reason for not being able to come to campus on the exam date, please contact us within the first week of the course.
 * We have limited TA resources and will be prioritizing students coming to campus for help.
 If you are attending online, feel free to ask questions on our Slack channel and we will help to the best of our ability.